-Summer time is now in the air.
+Summertime is now in the air.
 Sun, fun and the sand between your toes have you dreaming of strawberry daiquiris and boating (or maybe that’s just me).
-But, before you get comfortable in that lounge chair and jump straight into the second half of the year let’s stop and take a minute to reflect.
+However, before you get comfortable in that lounge chair and jump straight into the second half of the year let’s stop and take a minute to reflect.

-Halfway through the year it is a great time to think about what you have and have not accomplished towards your financial goals this year.
+Halfway through the year is a great time to think about what you have and have not accomplished towards your financial goals.
 Then, re-plan for the next six months to come.
 Below I have questions to help you get your financials back in tune.

 Think back to when we started 2017

-- What were your financial goals starting this year?
+- What were your financial goals in January?

 - Are you on track?
 Have you made progress?